Confused about nonstick cookware brands?

 Why?

-PTFE and Ceramic: The ONLY Options
+PTFE and Ceramic: The Only Nonstick Options

 About PTFE Cookware